 All transactions that have ever been made on the blockchain are publicly visible, no matter who you are.

-You can check the transaction history of a particular bitcoin wallet address and see information about the time a transaction took place, the volume, and the addresses involved.
-This helps when you want to track the bitcoin someone has sent to you.
+Traders can check the transaction history of a particular bitcoin wallet address and see information about the time a transaction took place, the volume, and the addresses involved.
+This helps when a trader want to track the bitcoin someone has sent to him.
 However, the personal details of the wallet address owner are private and cannot be seen online, making the Bitcoin network pseudonymous.